rkynhoff/Streaming_Service_Comparisons/README.md

         - Select File > Wrap Words
         - Choose to turn it on
 10. When you are finished perusing the repository, run the final line code for your OS from the Virtual Environment Instructions below

-## **Dependencies**
-- pandas and numpy for data manipulation and analysis
-- matplotlib and seaborn for data visualization
-- wordcloud for generating word cloud visuals
-- PIL (Python Imagining Library) for image processing

 ## Virtual Environment Instructions
 Depending upon your OS, enter the commands below into your terminal to create, activate and install a virtual environment on your machine